MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 This setting allows you to configure the use of enhanced hang detection in case you run into incompatible issues with any of your websites.
 We recommend disabling this policy only if you see notifications such as "(website) is not responding" in Internet Explorer mode but not in standalone Internet Explorer.

 This setting works in conjunction with:
-[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to "Internet Explorer mode" (1) and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.
+[InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode' and [InternetExplorerIntegrationSiteList](#internetexplorerintegrationsitelist) policy where the list has at least one entry.

-If you set this policy to 'Enabled' (1) or don't configure it, websites running in Internet Explorer mode will use enhanced hang detection.
+If you set this policy to 'Enabled' or don't configure it, websites running in Internet Explorer mode will use enhanced hang detection.

-If you set this policy to 'Disabled' (0), enhanced hang detection is disabled, and users will get the basic Internet Explorer hang detection behavior.
+If you set this policy to 'Disabled', enhanced hang detection is disabled, and users will get the basic Internet Explorer hang detection behavior.

-* 0 = Enhanced hang detection disabled

-* 1 = Enhanced hang detection enabled

 To learn more about Internet Explorer mode, see [https://go.microsoft.com/fwlink/?linkid=2094210](https://go.microsoft.com/fwlink/?linkid=2094210)

+Policy options mapping:

+* Disabled (0) = Enhanced hang detection disabled

+* Enabled (1) = Enhanced hang detection enabled

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes